glxxyxafonso/whatbeato.uk/_posts/2020-08-25-celso-workers.markdown

 ### Local testing and staging

-For this we're going to use a dotenv file.
-Create a .env file in root of your project, like this:
+For this, we're going to use a dotenv file.
+Create a .env file in the root of your project, like this:

 **cat .env**